-The position of the vehicle is determined by using satellite signals, various vehicle signals, and map data.
+If equipped, the position of the vehicle is determined by using satellite signals, various vehicle signals, and map data.

 At times, other interference such as the satellite condition, road configuration, condition of the vehicle, and/or other circumstances can affect the navigation system's ability to determine the accurate position of the vehicle.